xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

 ## Homework Assignments

+ * 1/30/20
+   * WebAssign homework.
+   * Complete the rest of Task 3.6 and let me know if you want to present.

  * 1/28/20
    * WebAssign homework.
    * Complete Part 1, 2 and 3 of Task 3.2.
 Let me know if you want to present.